Meet the 500px Global Photography Awards Commercial Content Category Winner

 Commercial photography is a blend of artistry and legal compliance.
 While creativity is essential to crafting images that capture a viewer’s attention, ensuring that the final product is legally compliant is equally important.

-I approach licensing content creation as a balancing act between these two factors.
+I approach licensing content creation as a balancing act between these factors.
 I must be attentive to the rules and regulations governing commercial photography, while still pushing my creativity to the edge to produce an image that stands out.

 Do you approach your photography practice differently when creating images that are for licensing purposes versus your own personal portfolio?